-Since the phrase "Big Data" went viral, everything related to data sprang up.
-Web scraping, web harvesting, web mining, data analysis, data mining, etc. These words have been used interchangeably that make the realm of data get even more confusing for many people.
+Since the phrase “Big Data” went viral, everything related to data sprang up.
+Web scraping, web harvesting, web mining, data analysis, data mining, etc. These words have been used interchangeably to make the realm of data even more confusing for many people.
 A comprehensive understanding of these terms is necessary for respective businesses to be well-informed in the cutthroat marketing industry.

 What is Data Harvesting?

 Data harvesting means getting the data and information from the online resource.
 It is usually interchangeable with web scraping, web crawling, and data extraction.
 Collecting is an agricultural term which means to gather ripe crops from the fields which involve the act of collection and relocation.
-Data harvesting is the process to extract valuable data out of target websites and put them into your database in a structured format.
+Data harvesting is the process of extracting valuable data out of target websites and putting them into your database in a structured format.

-To conduct data harvesting, you need to have an automated crawler to parse the target websites, capture valuable information, extract the data and finally export into a structured format for further analysis.
-Data harvesting, therefore, doesn't involve algorithms, machine learning, nor statistics.
+To conduct data harvesting, you need to have an automated crawler to parse the target websites, capture valuable information, extract the data and finally export it into a structured format for further analysis.
+Data harvesting, therefore, doesn’t involve algorithms, machine learning, nor statistics.
 Instead, it relies on computer programming like Python, R, Java, to function.
-Besides, data harvesting is more about being accurate.
+Also, data harvesting is more about being accurate.

 There are many data extraction tools and service providers that can conduct web harvesting for you.
 Octoparse stands out as the best web scraping tool.
 Whether you are a first-time self-starter or an experienced programmer, it is the best choice to harvest the data from the internet.

 What is Data Mining?

-Data mining is often misunderstood as a process to obtain the data.
+Data mining is often misunderstood as a process to obtain data.
 There are substantial differences between collecting the data and mining the data even though both of them involve the act of extraction and obtaining.
-Data mining is the process to discover fact-based patterns you generate from a large set of data.
+Data mining is the process of discovering fact-based patterns you generate from a large set of data.
 Rather than just getting the data and making sense of it, data mining is interdisciplinary, which integrates statistics, computer science, and machine learning.